Atlanta Spring Festival

 Alpharetta Arts StreetFest

-This yearly celebration of the arts features work of artists from throughout the U.S. Attendees can hear live jazz and acoustic music, see cultural arts performances, enjoy children’s activities and eat festival cuisine.
-The StreetFest will be held at The Grove at Wills Park on May 27 and 28.
+This yearly celebration of the arts features work of artists from throughout the U.S. Attendees can browse art from over 100 artists, enjoy children’s activities and eat festival cuisine.
+The StreetFest will be held at The Grove at Wills Park on May 25 and 26.

 For more information, visit www.AwesomeAlpharetta.com.